privacycg/CHIPS/README.md

 - This document does not describe how unpartitioned cross-site cookies (i.e. third-party cookies) will be removed.
   This document describes an opt-in cross-site cookie partitioning mechanism which will be introduced before third-party cookies are removed entirely.
   The motivation being to provide developers a well-lit path forward for cross-site cookie use cases scoped to activity on a single top-level context before browsers completely remove unpartitioned third-party cookies.

-## Prior Art

-### Partitioning all third-party cookies by default

-[Firefox](https://blog.mozilla.org/security/2021/02/23/total-cookie-protection/) announced that they are partitioning all third-party cookies by default, i.e. all cross-site cookies are partitioned by top-level site without any opt-in, into their ETP Strict mode.
-Safari [previously](https://webkit.org/blog/8613/intelligent-tracking-prevention-2-1/) tried partitioning cookies based on heuristics, but eventually chose to block them altogether citing developer confusion as one of the reasons.

-We do not think cookies should be partitioned without a third-party opt-in since third parties built their existing servers with the expectation of an unpartitioned third-party cookie.
-This can cause confusion and unexpected bugs ([1](https://bugzilla.mozilla.org/show_bug.cgi?id=1316019), [2](https://bugzilla.mozilla.org/show_bug.cgi?id=1319728), [3](https://bugzilla.mozilla.org/show_bug.cgi?id=1629062), [4](https://bugzilla.mozilla.org/show_bug.cgi?id=1651134)).

-Partitioning by default also has more implementation complexity for browser developers, since they need to consider how partitioning the cookie jar will impact any part of the browser that interacts with cookies.
-Supporting opt-in cookie partitioning while gradually moving the web off of globally-scoped third-party cookies will help ease the transition for browsers.

-There is also the issue of state proliferation.
-There are some third-party origins on the web today that are prevalent across many partitions.
-If we partition the cookie jar by default and do not include a new upper bound on the number of cookies each third party can use in each partition, device storage limits will be exhausted more quickly.

-### Use Storage Access API for opt-in

-At the time of writing there is a [proposal](https://github.com/privacycg/storage-access/issues/75) under discussion for opt-in partitioned cookies, but instead of using a cookie attribute users would opt-in to giving third parties a partitioned cookie jar using the Storage Access API.

 ## Key Scenarios